MarcoTerzulli/conftur_terzulli/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## References
-* [Repository dblp-to-csv](https://github.com/ThomHurks/dblp-to-csv) - Source of the DBLP XML to CSV Conversion Script
+* [Repository dblp-to-csv](https://github.com/ThomHurks/dblp-to-csv) - Source of the DBLP XML to CSV Conversion Script included in the *"1 - Citation Dumps Preprocess* folder.
+All the rights of that script go to **Thom Hurks**, its author.

 <p align="right">(<a href="#top">back to top</a>)</p>